dotnet/docs/docs/csharp/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

 ### Create example application

-FCreate a new .NET Core console application.
+Create a new .NET Core console application.
 You can do this by using the [dotnet new console](../../../../core/tools/dotnet-new.md#console) command or from [Visual Studio](/visualstudio/install/install-visual-studio).
 Open the Program.cs file in your favorite .NET code editor.

 ### Replace using statements